soulflyer/hinh-anh/README.md

 ## Use

-Hinh Anh is designed to be used from the keyboard, although all functions are possible by mouse too.
+Hinh Anh is designed to be used from the keyboard.
 By default there is very little on display that isn't necessary for a keyboard driven app.
 This gives a very clean, non-distracting look.
 To start with it may be best to turn on the extra displays until the shortcuts all become familiar.

 ### Projects Screen
 This is the project screen.
 Projects can be selected from the tree on the left.
 This is for browsing and rating a photo shoot.